ramyadhadidi/paper_summeries/Compilers/notes_midterm.md

 - only the first basic block can have multiple predecessor basic blocks;
 - all the other basic blocks have one single predecessor basic block, which must be within the collection of basic blocks.

+### DAG representation
+Contracted AST that shows sharing explicitly.
+It is good for:
+  - local common subexpression
+  - dead code elimination (with live variable analysis)
+  - strenght reduction
+  - reordering